Terradue/dcs-python-ndvi/src/main/doc/fieldguide/workflow.rst

 Data
 ****

-You will use the Landsat 5&7 sample products made available by the `USGS <http://www.usgs.gov/>`_ at `<http://landsat.usgs.gov/product_samples.php>`_
+You will use the Landsat 5&7 sample products:

-The list of products used as test data is:

 * Landsat 5 TM